Compare Tattoo Insurance UK

 Professional liability policy for tattoo parlours is for financial protection from professional disagreements is the reason for this specific policy.
 This includes an unfavourable result of the artist’s work and can include the client becoming injured with an infection, a disease or just unhappy with the final results.

-A typical tattoo insurance policy can include;
+A typical UK tattoo insurance policy can include

 What type of cover should the owner of a tattooist salon have?

-If you own or rent a tattooist studio it is important to ensure that you have building and premises insurance included in your tattoo insurance policy.
-If your studio has a shopfront you will need to include this plus any grills or roller shutters that you have added to secure your premises.
-Also by having these extra security measures should help reduce your annual premium costs.
-The buildings cover should be sufficient to pay for a total rebuild should the worst event occur.
+If you own or rent a tattooist studio, it is important to ensure that you have building and premises insurance included in your tattoo insurance policy.
+If your studio has a shopfront, you will need to include this plus any grills or roller shutters that you have added to secure your premises.
+Also, by having these extra security measures should help reduce your annual premium costs.
+The building's cover should be sufficient to pay for a total rebuild should the worst event occur.

 What is the difference between tattooing and body piercing?